 - MFA is not just for privileged users.
 Most “non-privileged” employees also have access to sensitive; not forgetting that cybercriminals usually don’t start with a privileged account, but take advantage of any account to then move laterally within the network.

 - MFA is not perfect, but it’s a huge step forward.
 No security measure is perfect.
 But, as the FBI affirms, MFA is effective and one of the simplest steps an organization can take to improve security.

 - MFA doesn’t have to disrupt users’ productivity.
 Administrators can avoid prompting users for MFA each time they log in.
 MFA should be customized according to each company’s needs.

-Meet the Cyber Insurance MFA Mandate with UserLock
+Meet the MFA Insurance Requirement With UserLock

 Applying MFA is a key security measure for any company, regardless of size – especially as a remote workforce becomes the new norm.
 Whether you need MFA for insurance requirements or not, it can be one of the easiest ways to keep your accounts secure.